 Are you targeting the right customer?

-For many new businesses, the right customer is the one that’s buying.
+For many new businesses, the right customer is the one that's buying.
 As your business evolves, the right customer is the one that is willing to pay the most for your product.
-Who’s needs does your product serve best?
+Whose needs does your product serve best?